The following individuals currently serve on the Georgetown Climate Center's state advisory board

 She also served as California's Secretary for Natural Resources from 1999 to 2003.
 Prior to her return to the ARB, Ms. Nichols was Professor of Law and Director of the Institute of the Environment at UCLA.

-Doug Scott was appointed by Governor Pat Quinn as chairman of the Illinois Commerce Commission (ICC) effective March 3, 2011.
-His term expires January 20, 2014.
-Mr. Scott is currently a member of the Energy, Resources and Environment Committee for the National Association of Regulatory Utility Commissioners (NARUC) and of the Task Force on Environmental Regulation.
+Doug Scott previously served as chairman of the Illinois Commerce Commission (ICC).
+His term expired January 20, 2014.
+Mr. Scott also served as a member of the Energy, Resources and Environment Committee for the National Association of Regulatory Utility Commissioners (NARUC) and of the Task Force on Environmental Regulation.

 He was elected and served as mayor of Rockford, Illinois from 2001 to 2005.
 As mayor he held leadership positions in the Illinois Municipal League, United States Conference of Mayors and the national League of Cities.
 He also served as president of the Illinois Chapter of the National Brownfield Association.
 Mr. Scott was elected a state representative from the 67th district in 1995 and served in the General Assembly until 2001 when he became mayor.
 He also served the city as city attorney.